 These simple stretches relieve the pressure on your carpal tunnel and can be done anytime during the day.
-“Put your hand on a table or a wall with all the fingers and thumb spread out,” recommends Nick Buratovich, ND, professor of naturopathic medicine at Southwest College of Naturopathic Medicine.
+“Put your hand on a table or a wall with all the fingers and thumb spread out,” recommends Nick Buratovich, a naturopathic doctor and professor of naturopathic medicine at Southwest College of Naturopathic Medicine.
 “Lean your forearm forward over the back of your hand and apply downward (table) or forward (wall) pressure for several minutes several times a day.”
 Check out these other stretching exercises to de-stress at work.

 Change up your diet

-While many carpal tunnel relief tips focus on what you can change on the outside, turns out your diet may play a part too.
-Girrens recommends taking a vitamin B supplement and adding whole, anti-inflammatory, and magnesium-rich foods to your diet.
+While many carpal tunnel relief tips focus on what you can change on the outside, it turns out your diet may play a part too.
+Dr. Girrens recommends taking a vitamin B supplement and adding whole, anti-inflammatory, and magnesium-rich foods to your diet.
 Find out these anti-inflammatory foods for fighting pain.

 Wear a wrist splint

 It can be cumbersome to wear a wrist splint during the day.
 Sleeping with one on at night is a good idea, according to Randy Hauck, MD, of the Penn State Health Milton S. Hershey Medical Center in Hershey, Pennsylvania.
 “A lot of people aggravate their symptoms at night because they don’t use a splint and they flex their wrist,” Dr. Hauck says, noting that that flexing can then make symptoms worse.